igarciasbr/SQLStarterPack/README.md

 # SQLStarterPack

-GIT Repo highlighting my basic SQL skills.
+GIT Repo highlighting my SQL skills.

-There will be other repos with progressively more indepth projects coming soon.

-Part 1: Basic queries

-Part 2: Mini project
+Starting at the basicsql.sql, I'm creating a fictional loans database.
+This contains a number of the basic operations in sql.
+The sqlqueries.sql file builds on the the basicsql and includes questions and how to do a query that finds the answer.

+I will also include files of the resulting databases.

+These queries were tested in postgresql 16.